-The Going for the first fixture of 2019 will be available in May.
+The Official Going for the first fixture in 2021 will be made available the week prior.

 Chester Racecourse is located in the heart of the historic city and is easily accessible by the rail network and road and is sign-posted from all major routes.
 We recommend you allow plenty of time to make your journey and arriving early to take advantage of the full raceday experience.

 Chester Racecourse having been working in collaboration with Cheshire Police and Cheshire West and Chester Council to address issues of health and safety around Chester racedays.

 Racedays attract thousands each raceday and the safety of the racegoers and members of the public is of utmost importance.
 In order to protect those visiting the racecourse, it is necessary to impart measures that safeguard against any potential threat to safety.

 Having collectively reviewed existing measures, it was felt that additional sanctions should be brought into place for the 2018 season, namely concerning road closures around the racecourse.

 Between the hours of 09:30 and 19:00, road closures will be in place on New Crane Street, Watergate Street and Nuns Road.
 Safety barriers will enforce the closures, providing additional security to members of the public.

 Those visiting the racecourse by car should follow the temporary yellow signage in place on approach to the city of Chester to reach the racecourse.
 Barriers will be removed from 19:00 on the evening of a raceday to allow for normal access.